 He was at the forefront of everything The Guild did and was often the Director and the lead actor.
 During the 1960s and 1970s there were seldom fewer than 4 productions a year, rising to 6 in the 2 years after his arrival (1964 and 1965) and reaching an astonishing peak of 7 in 1967.

-In December 1978 an Extraordinary Guild Players Meeting decided that, as a tribute and memorial to him, the theatre name would be changed from The Little Theatre to The Kilshawe Theatre.
-The name change is honoured to this day in recognition of an inspirational and much loved figure and an acknowledgement that without Tony Kilshawe's significant involvement with The Guild Players at a crucial early stage it most likely would have faded away like most small amateur theatre groups inevitably do.
+In December 1978 an Extraordinary Guild Players Meeting decided that, as a tribute and memorial to him, the theatre name would be formally changed from The Little Theatre to The Kilshawe Theatre.
+This was the name of our theatre up until we had to leave St George's Hall in 2014 in recognition of an inspirational and much loved figure and an acknowledgement that without Tony Kilshawe's significant involvement with The Guild Players at a crucial early stage it most likely would have faded away like most small amateur theatre groups inevitably do.

-Although no-one currently involved in the group met Tony, we always proudly erect The Kilshawe Theatre sign above the door of St George's Hall during our show week.
+Although no-one currently involved in the group met Tony, we always proudly erected The Kilshawe Theatre sign above the door of St George's Hall during our show week.

 The War Years